LeonardoHuayanayGallo/EVT-Copula-Risk-Engine/README.md

 2. **Copula Modeling** — fits Gaussian and Student-t Copulas to capture asymmetric tail dependence and financial contagion between assets

-No API keys required.
 All data is pulled free via `yfinance`.

 ---